Ryder UK has ceased all leasing and rental activity

 The majority of Ryder’s customer contracts are long term full service leases, therefore it has always been of special importance that the Company make the correct up-front investment decisions when assessing customer contracts in terms of our ability to deliver the required services and their effects on the long-term profitability of the Company.

 Our objective at Ryder has been to attract and retain a quality customer and partner base from which we grow long-term relationships for the benefit of all parties.
-Continual investment into our technology, services and capabilities to enhance these relationships has been designed to ensure long-term value is created.
+Continual investment into our technology, services and capabilities to enhance these relationships was designed to ensure long-term value is created.

-Throughout the pandemic, management has used information gathered from key customers to establish the required levels of staffing to maintain the high quality of service for which the Company is known.
-Virtually all in-house technicians and other front-line personnel who had been furloughed during 2020 returned to work full-time in 2021, with limited use of the CJRS flexible furlough scheme in certain key areas where demand for labour continued to be more variable.
+Throughout the Covid-19 pandemic, management used information gathered from key customers to establish the required levels of staffing to maintain the high quality of service for which the Company is known.
+Virtually all in-house technicians and other front-line personnel who had been furloughed during 2020 returned to work full-time in 2021, with limited use of the CJRS flexible furlough scheme in the prior year in certain key areas where demand for labour continued to be more variable.

-The quality of the products and services we deliver to our customers and business partners is heavily influenced by the careful management of our supplier relationships.
+The quality of the products and services we delivered to our customers and business partners was heavily influenced by the careful management of our supplier relationships.
 In order to meet the customer focussed objectives referred to above, it has been necessary that we forge strong long-term partnerships within our own supply-chain in order to create a competitive advantage for Ryder through the purchase of products and services in a fair, transparent and equitable manner.
 In particular, FleetCare dealers signed up to the Ryder Repair & Maintenance SLA which detailed work practices, KPIs and commercial rates.

-Existing strategic partnerships with key suppliers aim to harness innovation to further drive down costs and increase quality.
-Regular reviews at all levels with these suppliers ensure focus is kept on costs and service.
-Throughout the period of the Covid-19 pandemic, Ryder has maintained close contact with key suppliers to ensure continuity of its high quality services, supporting alternative solutions where the pandemic has caused unexpected challenges to service availability and supply chains.
+Existing strategic partnerships with key suppliers aimed to harness innovation to further drive down costs and increase quality.
+Regular reviews at all levels with these suppliers ensured focus was kept on costs and service.
+Throughout the period of the Covid-19 pandemic, Ryder maintained close contact with key suppliers to ensure continuity of its high quality services, supporting alternative solutions where the pandemic has caused unexpected challenges to service availability and supply chains.

 The Community and the Environment